MR RICHARD SCAWN

 He provides the Ophthalmology service at The Royal Marsden Hospital, Chelsea

-Richard Scawn’s experience managing and operating on complex eyelid medical conditions, coupled with his cosmetic surgery training in London and California means he is an ideal person to consult with regard to cosmetic eyelid surgery and also anti wrinkle treatments.
+Richard Scawn’s experience managing and operating on complex eyelid medical conditions, coupled with his aesthetic surgery training in London and California means he is ideally qualified to consult with regard any eyelid issues as well as patients considering cosmetic eyelid surgery or anti wrinkle treatments.

 Conditions treated include: